findyourexit/figgit/README.md

 ### Smart Change Detection

-The plugin uses SHA-256 content hashing to detect changes:
+The plugin uses SHA-256 content hashing plus targeted branch diffing to detect changes:

-1. **Local Cache**: Stores hash of last export to skip unnecessary network calls
+1. **Target Branch First**: Compares the export against the current target branch using the embedded `contentHash` field in each JSON payload
-2. **Remote Comparison**: Compares with `$extensions.com.figma.contentHash` in remote file
+2. **Default Branch Fallback**: If the target branch does not exist yet, FigGit checks the user-configured default branch (or the target branch when unset) before creating any commits
-3. **Fallback**: If remote file lacks hash (manual edits), recomputes hash for comparison
+3. **Hash Validation**: If remote files lack a `contentHash`, the plugin treats them as stale so the new export overwrites them with deterministic metadata
-4. **Skip Logic**: Only commits if content actually changed
+4. **Skip Logic**: When no differences are detected on the inspected branch, the commit is skipped automatically

 ### Dry Run Mode